Edema: Mechanism

 Generation of interstitial fluid is regulated by the forces of the Starling equation.
 Hydrostatic pressure within blood vessels tends to cause water to filter out into the tissue.
 This leads to a difference in protein concentration between blood plasma and tissue.
 As a result, the colloidal or oncotic pressure of the higher level of protein in the plasma tends to draw water back into the blood vessels from the tissue.
 Starling's equation states that the rate of leakage of fluid is determined by the difference between the two forces and also by the permeability of the vessel wall to water, which determines the rate of flow for a given force imbalance.
 Most water leakage occurs in capillaries or post capillary venules, which have a semi-permeable membrane wall that allows water to pass more freely than protein.
 (The protein is said to be reflected and the efficiency of reflection is given by a reflection constant of up to 1.)
 If the gaps between the cells of the vessel wall open up then permeability to water is increased first, but as the gaps increase in size permeability to protein also increases with a fall in reflection coefficient.

 Changes in the variables in Starling's equation can contribute to the formation of edemas either by an increase in hydrostatic pressure within the blood vessel, a decrease in the oncotic pressure within the blood vessel or an increase in vessel wall permeability.
 The latter has two effects.
 It allows water to flow more freely and it reduces the colloidal or oncotic pressure difference by allowing protein to leave the vessel more easily.

 Another set of vessels known as the lymphatic system acts like an "overflow" and can return much excess fluid to the bloodstream.
 But even the lymphatic system can be overwhelmed, and if there is simply too much fluid, or if the lymphatic system is congested, then the fluid will remain in the tissues, causing swellings in legs, ankles, feet, abdomen or any other part of the body.

-Molecular biology
+Capillary permeability

 The excessive extracellular fluid (interstitial fluid) in edemas is to a substantial degree caused by an increased permeability of the smallest blood vessels (capillaries).
 This permeability is modulated by numerous biochemical chain reactions and can therefore be unbalanced by many influences.

 Involved in these processes are, among others, the transmembrane proteins occludin, claudins, tight junction protein ZO-1, cadherins, catenins and actinin, which are directed by intracellular signal chains, in particular in connection with the enzyme protein kinase C.